mobizt/ESP_SSLClient/README.md

   #define ENABLE_DEBUG // To enable debugging
   #define ENABLE_ERROR_STRING // To show details in error
-  #define ENABLE_PSRAM // To use PSRAM if board supports it
   #define DEBUG_PORT Serial // To define the serial port for debug printing

   // If board supports the filesystem APIs, to use CertStore class.